Email Deliverability in cPanel

 - You must have the authority to update a domain’s PTR record.
 If you do not, contact the owner of the IP address.
 For example, the IP address’s data center or your service provider.

-- If smarthosting exists on the server, it will not display this section.
+- If your server is a smart host, it will not display this section.